 Pairing the pullover with these Just Black Donica Button Front Jeans made for the perfect pairing.
 I also topped the look off with a trendy baker boy cap, which has been a style staple in my wardrobe winter long!

 With Valentine’s Day around the corner, will you ask for a date night dress, sultry blouse, or a new pair of shoes?
 Or, maybe you’re looking for a splurge and are looking to try out the new premium items?
-Or perhaps, like me, you want to mix things up in 2018?!
+Or perhaps, like me, you want to mix things up this year?!
 No matter what you’re looking for, Stitch Fix delivers what you ask for on your schedule.

 Have you tried Stitch Fix recently?
 What are your style resolutions this year?
 I’d love to hear about it in the comments!

 Looking for More Styling Service Reviews?
 Try these Blog Posts!

 - Check out my previous Stitch Fix Review

 - Best of Stitch Fix

 - How to Save Time Shopping with a Virtual Personal Stylist, Allume